SuperCelmar/mwpluv2/USER_FLOW_DOCUMENTATION.md

     - Parses HTML and applies Tailwind classes
     - Enhances typography and document structure
     - Adds visual separation to sections
+  - Serves as the authoritative trigger for Step 3 → final state transition because `LoadingAssistantMessage` waits for `isDocumentRendered === true`.

 ---